Finding Hidden Gems in Europe: 39 Unique Places to Get off the Beaten Path Europe

 Tsikhisdziri – Georgia

-Tsikhisdziri is a small town in Georgia (the country!) on the Black Sea Coast.
+One of Europe’s best hidden secrets is Tsikhisdziri a small town in Georgia (the country!) on the Black Sea Coast.
 It is often overlooked by travellers as a specific destination due to the close proximity of touristic areas like the town of Kobuleti and the city of Batumi.
 There are, however, a lot of features that make this little town a place that is not to be missed!

 The main touristic sight of Tsikhisdziri is the archaeological site of the Petra Fortress.
 It was constructed in the sixth century and consists of a citadel, a basilica, and the remains of an urban settlement.
 From the hill on which the Fortress is located, you have a beautiful view across the Black Sea.